Sampling and Reconstructing Angular Domains with Uniform Arrays: Models and Preliminaries for Array and Angular Domains

-\begin{remark} The \gls{LAD} axis has a physical representation in the interval $[-0.5, 0.5]$ of unitary extension, corresponding to incident angles in $[-\pi/2, \pi/2]$.
-However, the \gls{LAD} can assume any real value in $(-\infty, +\infty)$ with periodic array response (see Sec.~\ref{subsec:ArrayLimits}). \end{remark} From equation \eqref{eq:ArrayLADResponse}, given an arbitrary incident integral of planar waves, describing the sparse angular response (or image) of the scenario, one could write the signal at the $n$-th antenna as
+\begin{remark} The \gls{LAD} axis has a physical representation in the interval $[-{d}/{\lambda}, {d}/{\lambda}]$ of extension $2d/\lambda$, corresponding to incident angles in $[-\pi/2, \pi/2]$.
+However, the \gls{LAD} can assume any real value in $(-\infty, +\infty)$ due to the periodic array response (see Sec.~\ref{subsec:ArrayLimits}). \end{remark} From Eq.~\eqref{eq:ArrayLADResponse}, given an arbitrary incident integral of planar waves, describing the sparse angular response (or image) of the scenario, one can write the signal at the $n$-th antenna as

-where $L(\eta)$ is the coefficient of the incident planar wave with \gls{LAD} $\eta$.
-Equation \eqref{eq:FourierDuality} establishes a Fourier duality between the \gls{LAD} $\eta$ and the \gls{AAL} $y$.
-This means that one domain can be obtained as the Fourier transform of the other.
+where $L(\ell)$ is the coefficient of the incident planar wave with \gls{LAD} $\eta$.
+Eq.~\eqref{eq:FourierDuality} establishes a Fourier duality between the \gls{LAD} $\ell$ and the \gls{AAL} $x'$.
+This means that one domain can be obtained as the (inverse) Fourier transform of the other.
 Increasing element spacing $d$ has benefits of antenna diversity and angular resolution, due to larger array aperture~\cite{steinberg1976principles}, but at the cost of increased possibility of aliases in the angular domain.
-This can be intuitively explained by the fact that antenna elements in a \gls{ULA} uniformly sample the signal $a(x)$ into $a(n B^{-1})$ in the \gls{AAL} domain, with $B^{-1}$ being the sampling period, creating replica every $B$ shifts in its Fourier transform~\cite{pinsky2008introduction} (here, the \gls{LAD} domain).
+This can be explained by the fact that antenna elements in a \gls{ULA} uniformly sample the signal in the \gls{AAL} domain at the antenna locations, creating replica every unitary shifts in its Fourier transform~\cite{pinsky2008introduction}, i.e., the \gls{LAD} domain.

-Leveraging the sampling theorem~\cite{shannon1949communication}, if one wants to avoid aliases in the \gls{LAD} over the interval $[-0.5, 0.5]$, one has to sample the \gls{AAL} axes by keeping a gap $y^*$ between the \gls{ULA}'s antennas, satisfying the following (well-known) condition
+Leveraging the sampling theorem~\cite{shannon1949communication}, if one wants to avoid aliases in the \gls{LAD} over the interval $[-{d}/{\lambda}, {d}/{\lambda}]$, one has to sample the \gls{AAL} axes by keeping a gap between the \gls{ULA}'s antennas, satisfying the following (well-known) condition